-FALSE: Gargling bleach will not protect you from COVID-19 and is very dangerous.
+FALSE: Gargling bleach will not protect you from COVID-19 and is very dangerous, even deadly.
 Things that can help protect you from infection include washing your hands with soap and water for 20 seconds, avoiding touching your face, and wiping down surfaces.

 The virus cannot survive in warm weather.

-These are just some of the myths circulating on the Internet.
+These are just some of the myths out there.
 As this global pandemic continues, it’s more important than ever to stay informed.
 Just make sure to always fact-check what you are seeing on social media before you take any actions or make any decisions for yourself or your family.

 Sources: (WHO) Q&A on coronaviruses (COVID-19) and (WHO) Coronavirus disease (COVID-19) advice for the public: Myth busters